TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

   * How to deal with out of order tweets ?

 ## Graph structure
-To save for memeory, we store all degree information in hash table of nodes.

-Note that all hashtags in one tweet form a fully connected graph.
+To save for memeory, we store all degree information in hash table of nodes.Also, note that all hashtags in one tweet form a fully connected graph.
 We can judge from the node list if an edge is present.

-We disucss cases as below:
+For graph growing, we disucss cases as below:
   * If new node is present in a tweet, for all hashtag nodes in given tweet
      - If the node appears before, its degree will increase by the number of new nodes.
 Since they only need to add edges
      - If it is a new node, its degree is the total number of hashtags in given tweet minus one. (degree of a fully connected graph)